contao/docs/docs/manual/article-management/content-elements.en.md

 | Start envelope | In this mode the element opens a new accordion section into which any other content elements can be inserted. |
 | Envelope end | In this mode, the element closes an accordion section previously opened using "Envelope Beginning". |

-**Section Heading:** Each accordion section has a always visible heading, which can be used to open it.
+**Section Heading:** Each accordion section has an always visible heading, which can be used to open it.
 HTML input is allowed here.

 **CSS-Format:** If you want to format the section headline with CSS code, you can enter a format definition here.

-**Class names:** Leave this field empty to use the default class names or enter your own Toggler andAccordion classes.
+**Class names:** Leave this field empty to use the default class names or enter your own toggler and accordion classes.

 **Text:** Here you can enter the text of the accordion section.
-The input is done in the same way as for the text element using theRich Text Editor.
+The input is done in the same way as for the text element using the Rich Text Editor.

 **Add an image:** Here you can add an image to the element.